ucsd-ml-arts/generative-text-will-stock/README.md

 ## Model/Data

-Briefly describe the files that are included with your repository:

-Included in my repository are...
+Included in my repository are:

-the dataset I drew from (Home_and_Kitchen_5.json)
+The dataset I drew from - Home_and_Kitchen_5.json

-The code I made to pull review data out of this json file (json2txt.py)
+The code I made to pull review data out of this json file - json2txt.py

-The condensed text from 5000 reviews from this dataset (RNN_Script_HK.txt)
+The condensed text from 5000 reviews from this dataset - RNN_Script_HK.txt

-Week 02 RNN example code used to train and generate text (ASAP)
+Week 02 RNN example code used to train and generate text - Will be included ASAP

-Illustration of chosen text (Pressure_Cooker.jpg)
+Illustration of chosen text - Pressure_Cooker.jpg

 Mock Amazon window with generated text and illustration